DanialK/fashion-mnist-cnn/README.md

-hion MNIST is a drop-in replacement for the very well known, machine learning hello world, MNIST dataset.
+Fashion MNIST is a drop-in replacement for the very well known, machine learning hello world, MNIST dataset.
 It has same number of training and test examples and the images have the same 28x28 size and there are a total of 10 classes/labels, you can read more about the dataset here : [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist)

-In this post we will be trying out a couple of different models to and compare their results:
+In this post we will be trying out different models and compare their results:

 ## List of models